SAS bridge financing keeps survival hopes airborne, shares climb

 Copenhagen also wants to maintain influence over a range of decisions to ensure SAS keeps a strong presence at Danish airports, something it says is important for the small Nordic country's economy and to keep good global travel connections.

-Sydbank's Pedersen said the deal with Apollo suggested Apollo could become a major shareholder in SAS by converting the loan to equity at the end of the Chapter 11 process.

-(Reporting by Anna Ringstrom, Marie Mannes in Gdansk, Stine Jacobsen in Copenhagen; Editing by Edmund Blair)
+(Reporting by Helena Soderpalm and Anna Ringstrom in Stockholm, Marie Mannes in Gdansk, Stine Jacobsen in Copenhagen; Editing by Edmund Blair and David Evans)

 ((anna.ringstrom@thomsonreuters.com; +46 8 502 423 74; Reuters Messaging: anna.ringstrom.thomsonreuters.com@reuters.net))